-These gluten free maple walnut biscotti are the perfect low carb treat.
+These maple walnut low carb biscotti are the perfect gluten free snack.
 Enjoy with a nice cup of coffee for an afternoon break or even as dessert!
+Easy to make, this keto biscotti also makes a great gift.
 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CollectiveBias #SilkandSimplyPureCreamers

 By the way you can get all the ingredients for this biscotti at Walmart, including almond flour, sweetener, maple extract, etc. As for the creamer you can find that in the dairy section towards the back of the store.